How to Protect Your Fine Jewelry During Exercise, Travel & Daily Life

 Swimming (chlorinated pools):

-• Risk: Chlorine damage to gold alloys and gemstone treatments
+• Risk: Chlorine damages gold alloys and can loosen stone settings over time

 • Chlorine can pit and discolor metals